 The Ice Rink had a short life and in 1987 it became a nightclub called Henry Afrikas which was opened by Carry On actress Barbara Windsor on the 9th November that year.
 It went on to change its name to Time after the turn of the century before being sold in 2007 to a Buckinghamshire based firm called 3D Entertainment.
 It re-opened as Love2Love/Studio 25 after a £1.5 million upgrade and in 2010 sold to Atmosphere Bars & Clubs however after a slump in takings it closed down in January 2011.

 Former Henry Afrikas DJ Simon Frankish, along with two partners, formed a consortium and re-opened the venue under the name of Henry’s in April 2011 and it continued to operate until Sunday 2nd November 2014 when it closed once again.
-The freehold of the building was bought by neighbouring company Humber Merchants earlier in 2014 and the future of the building currently remains uncertain.
+The freehold of the building was bought by neighbouring company Humber Merchants earlier in 2014 and demolition of the building began in April 2015.